John-Abbott-College/4A8-Notes/30_Installer_WAP.md

-Click `Copy and Close` to have the installer copied to the Installer location.
+> Note that every time you create an installer selecting `Publish -> Create App packages...` the version is incremented.
+You can disable auto-increment or set the version number in the  `Select and configure packages` page.
+>

+### Testing your installer

-You could launch the installer from the bundle file.
+You can launch the installer from the bundle file.
+Try it.

 Note that you are blocked from installing the application.
 This is because the certificate is not trusted!
 Since you know that you created the certificate you could indicate that you trust the certificate below.
+In order to do this, however, **you will need admin privileges on the machine you wish to install the app on**.

+Note, you do not have admin privileges on the lab computers.
+If you or one of your teammates has a personal computer on which they have admin privileges, test on there.
+Otherwise message your teacher to see if they can test for you and give you feedback.